-For the last 5 years I have attended Calvary Chapel Flagler Beach.
+I attend First Baptist Church in Palm Coast Florida.
 An imperfect church full of imperfect people like me.
 Even so, I am grateful for my church family, those people who have invested themselves in my life and spiritual welfare.
 We have gone through a lot together over the last couple of years.
 I don’t know what I would have done without them.

 God uses this group of people to shape my character.
 Everyone in the church has their own way about them, something that makes them unique.
 This diversity draws me out of my comfort zones, forcing me to interact.
 My relationships with folks grow little by little as we learn to embrace each others differences and love each other despite our faults.
 My character is formed through these relationships.
 Learning how to be a part of the bride of Christ and conforming my ways to God’s way.

 In most cases this process is relatively easy; I can effortlessly interact and relate to the majority.They are kind and loving and add joy to my life, just as I endeavor to add to theirs.
 However there are always those folks that God brings along that force me to change quicker and to a greater degree then I am prepared for.
 Adding to my character by Forcing me to become kinder, gentler and more patient then I previously thought possible.

 Romans 8:29 tells us that we are being conformed into the likeness of Christ.
 I like to think of God as the great sculptor who is taking the stone of our character and transforming it into the image of Christ.
 He uses our relationships both in the church and out, as a hammer and chisel, striking at the bits of our character that has no value.
 At best, the process is uncomfortable, at worst, it is excruciating, but the end result is always beautiful bringing us one chip closer to the image of Christ.

 A Failure To Bond